Scientist just found a previously unknown part of the human brain

 The Endorestiform Nucleus could play a part in fine motor control(Credit: NeuRA)

-Natalie Farra, Senior Editor at Elsevier said, “It is truly an honor for Elsevier to be continuing Professor Paxinos’ legacy of publishing with us.
-His books are world-renowned for their expertise and utility for brain mapping, and for their contributions to our understanding of the structure, function, and development of the brain.”
+Natalie Farra, Senior Editor at Elsevier, said, “It is truly an honor for Elsevier to continue Professor Paxinos’ legacy of publishing with us.
+His books are world-renowned for their expertise and utility for brain mapping and for their contributions to our understanding of the structure, function, and development of the brain.”